 Who Should Be Cautious with NMN

 NMN has shown a strong safety profile across published trials, but it's not for everyone.
 Certain groups should consult a healthcare provider before starting NMN supplementation.
+If you're pregnant or nursing, there is zero human safety data in these populations, don't take the risk.
+If you're under 18, your NAD+ levels are likely already at their peak; supplementation is unnecessary.

-If you're pregnant or nursing, there is zero human safety data in these populations — don't take the risk.
+If you're pregnant or nursing, there is zero human safety data in these populations, don't take the risk.
 If you're under 18, your NAD+ levels are likely already at their peak; supplementation is unnecessary.
-If you're taking medication for a chronic condition — particularly drugs metabolized through the same pathways (e.g., medications affecting NAD+ or sirtuin activity) — talk to your doctor first.
+If you're taking medication for a chronic condition, particularly drugs metabolized through the same pathways (e.g., medications affecting NAD+ or sirtuin activity) — talk to your doctor first.

 There's also an important nuance that most NMN marketing ignores: if you're healthy, under 40, eating well, exercising regularly, and sleeping enough, your NAD+ levels may not be meaningfully depleted.
 NMN's clinical benefits have been most clearly demonstrated in adults over 45 with measurable age-related decline.